PriyankaSelvan/xdp-map-udp/README.md

 ### The programs

-The kernel XDP program drops all UDP packets that arrive at the interface it is loaded to.
+The kernel XDP program
+- Drops all UDP packets that arrive at the interface it is loaded to
+- Counts the number of packets it drops and writes it to a BPF map with key as the UDP protocol number (17)

 The user XDP program
 - Loads the kernel object file to the interface given in the command line argument